 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will address the DOJ's June 2020 updates to its guidance on "The Evaluation of Corporate Compliance Programs" as well as the changes in the updated FCPA resource guide.
+This CLE course will address the DOJ's June 2020 updates to its guidance on "The Evaluation of Corporate Compliance Programs" as well as the changes in the updated FCPA resource guide.
 This is the third version of the document, with the DOJ having issued its initial guidance in 2017 and revised it in April 2019.
 This further revision is another reminder of the DOJ’s heightened focus and increasing sophistication regarding evaluating compliance programs, including the program's design, implementation, and effectiveness, during government investigations.

 - Program design

 - Policies and procedures

 - Confidential reporting/investigations